 The Namecheap API allows you to build web and desktop applications that integrate with your Namecheap account.
-It allows you to programmatically perform operations like domain search, domain register, purchase SSL etc., from within your application.
+It enables you to programmatically perform operations such as domain search, domain registration, SSL purchase etc., from within your application.

-(a) Sell domains, SSL certificates etc., on your website for any price of your choice
+(a) Sell domains, SSL certificates etc., on your website, at any price you choose

-(b) Integrate domain registrations with billing applications like Modernbill and Ubersmith
+(b) Integrate domain registrations with billing applications such as Modernbill and Ubersmith

 (c) Create applications to monitor domains and send alerts